top of page

 OUR APPROACH TO

 Through a process of combining Indigenous research methodologies, primary archival research, trauma-informed practice and oral history we daylight hidden histories.
-We re-centre the design narrative in Traditional Ecological Knowledge (TEK) and ancestral teachings from Time Immemorial to address the needs of the present.
-We communicate and collaborate with Drawing on over 809 generations of accumulated knowledge our team re-centres Indigenous sovereignty and agency in the design process.
+We re-centre ancestral teachings from Time Immemorial to address the needs of the present.
+We communicate and collaborate to ensure respectful design processes.

-We use a Co-Creation process based in Ancestral Governance and protocols with the wider community to develop a unique Story of Place.
+We use a Co-Creation process based in Ancestral teachings and protocols with the wider community to develop a unique approach.

-Story of Place from an Indigenous perspective deepens our connection to the land, empowering us to build in respectful relation to the lands, waters and skies.
-Inherently rooted in sustainable, accessible, circular, actor-network thinking.
-Our approach addresses pressing intersectional needs such as climate change, red-lining, sea-level rise and biodiversity loss.
+Indigenous perspectives deepen our connection to the land, empowering us to build in respectful relation to the lands, waters and skies.
+Inherently rooted in sustainable, accessible, and circular thinking.

-We are committed to uplifting and celebrating local Indigenous, BIPOC, Two-Spirit and Indigiqueer visions for the future of urban design, architecture, landscape architecture, urban policy and planning.
+We are committed to uplifting and celebrating local Indigenous visions for the future of urbanism, public art, policy and planning.
 We plan on doing this through capacity building, solidarity and co-creation with communities and members of those communities with these lived experiences so their agency and voices are respected in every level of these design processes.

 RESEARCH